sakshixalxo/Complete-Food-Delivery/Backend/README.md

 write the logic part for register user and login user in user Controller

 now open front end folder to connect the login and register part

+create cartController.js in controllers -> for shop cart functionality create auth.js in middleware            ->when user send data, they will use token to authenticate them , to decode the token we will use the middleware